KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 # In a BPM workflow, call another REST service asynchronously
 This use case will illustrate how to call an external REST service *asynchronously* and use the response data to make flow decisions as well as provide input to subsequent steps in the process.

+You will be building on the custom Kibo Fulfillment process implemented in the section entitled, "[In a BPM workflow, call another REST service synchronously](#in-a-bpm-workflow-call-another-rest-service-synchronously)."
+If you have not already completed that exercise, please do so before proceeding.

 Asynchronous work can be achieved in multiple ways with jBPM.
 A simple approach could be adding a parallel gateway to your workflow, introducing logically asynchronous branches which start executing near instantaneously.
 For low-level control, custom work item handlers can be implemented using Java's built-in asynchronous programming features or third-party libraries.
+You can review the jBPM documentation on [concurrency and asynchronous execution](https://docs.jboss.org/jbpm/release/latest/jbpm-docs/html_single/#_jbpmasyncexecution) for detailed alternatives.

+__NOTE:__
-The jBPM services library also provides a [AsyncWorkItemHandler](https://github.com/kiegroup/jbpm/blob/master/jbpm-services/jbpm-executor/src/main/java/org/jbpm/executor/impl/wih/AsyncWorkItemHandler.java) which can be registered within your project and provided custom command classes & behavior options, such as custom retry configuration.
-For Kibo Fulfillment, these low-level approaches would need to be carefully designed and approved for use in a production environment.
+> For Kibo Fulfillment workflows, low-level approaches would need to be
+> carefully designed and approved for use in a production environment.

 With the current version of jBPM, another approach is available which leverages the Java Executor framework and a distributed scheduler.
 Workflow tasks can be marked as asynchronous using the `Is Async` checkbox within the __Implementation/Execution__ section of the task properties editor.
 With this service-level support in place, when the flow of execution reaches a `Is Async` task, a corresponding job will be scheduled which ultimately runs work item specific handler operations in a separate thread.
 This will be the focus of this exercise.

-You will be building on the custom Kibo Fulfillment process implemented in the section entitled, "[In a BPM workflow, call another REST service synchronously](#in-a-bpm-workflow-call-another-rest-service-synchronously)."
-If you have not already completed that exercise, please do so before proceeding.

 The following assumes you have already [setup your project with the REST work item handler](#setup-your-project-to-use-the-rest-work-item-task-and-handler) and [created a custom Kibo Fulfillment Workflow](#create-a-custom-kibo-fulfillment-workflow) which makes a *synchronous* REST call.